NoLogicPlease/Visionizer/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7196078.svg)](https://doi.org/10.5281/zenodo.7196078)

-Fashion e-commerce platforms are becoming increasingly popular.
-However, scanning, 1 rendering, and captioning fashion items is still done mostly manually.
-In this work, we address 2 fashion image captioning, i.e., the task of generating a textual description of a fashion item from an 3 image portraying it.
-We curate a novel dataset for such task, Fashion-Cap, which contains more than 4 290,000 images and 40,000 corresponding captions.
-We run an extensive study with several neural 5 architectures over 3 fashion captioning datasets including ours.
+Platforms for fashion e-commerce are rising in popularity.
+However, the majority of the manual work still goes into scanning, rendering, and captioning fashion products.
+The task of creating a textual description of a fashion item from a photograph depicting it is covered in this research on fashion image captioning.
+For this work, we create the FashionCap dataset, which consists of 40,000 captions for over 290,000 photos and it is based on the original counterpart FashionGen.
+We conduct a thorough analysis using several neural architectures on three fashion captioning datasets.

+## Best
 ## Attention Weights during generation
 <p align="center">
   <img width="600" src="images/infashai_lstm.png">